 Psst!
 We may receive a small commission for affiliate links posted within this page, such as Amazon and Walmart, but at absolutely no cost to you.
 All opinions are our own.
 If you'd like to know more, visit the Disclosure Page, and thanks for dropping by!

 We always love when we spot cleaning products that are plant-derived, safe, and easy on the environment.
-Because of this, we couldn’t wait to test out one of the newest cleaning products in town the moment we saw it at the grocery store: Lysol Simply Orange Blossom Multi-Purpose Cleaner.
+And, we couldn’t wait to test out one of the newest cleaning products in town the moment we saw it at the grocery store: Lysol Simply Orange Blossom Multi-Purpose Cleaner.

 Curious to see how it rated?
-Keep reading as we cover some of the following points listed below, as well as what other products it compares to, and find out whether or not this hot, new product may be worth keeping an eye out for, once it becomes more available in stores and online.
+Keep reading as we cover some of the following points listed below, as well as what other products it compares to and whether or not this hot new product is worth keeping an eye out for.

 - What is Lysol Simply?

 - How Do You Use Lysol Simply Orange Blossom?

 - Lysol Simply Cleaning Performance (by room/surface/cleaning type)

 - Where Can You Use Lysol Simply Multi-Purpose Cleaner?